ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for NFL Week 2

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-The Week 2 NFL schedule opens with a prime time matchup between the Green Bay Packers and Washington Commanders, offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-The Week 2 schedule also includes a Super Bowl 59 rematch between the Kansas City Chiefs and Philadelphia Eagles, a showdown between the Atlanta Falcons and Minnesota Vikings on Sunday Night Football, and a pair of Monday Night Football games -- Buccaneers vs. Texans and Chargers vs. Raiders.
+Week 2 of the 2025 NFL season kicks off with a primetime showdown featuring the Green Bay Packers hosting the Washington Commanders, and wraps up with a double-header on Monday Night Football.
+The full slate of action offers an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+Other intriguing Week 2 matchups include Falcons vs. Vikings on Sunday Night Football, Seahawks vs. Steelers, Bears vs. Lions, and Bills vs. Jets.
+The most notable matchup of the week is Eagles vs. Chiefs in a Super Bowl 59 rematch.
 Click here to get the latest ParlayPlay promo code for new users:

 Here's how to claim the ParlayPlay Fantasy promo: